great-expectations/great_expectations/docs/docusaurus/docs/contributing/application_integration_support.md

 ### Operating systems

-The following table defines the operating systems supported by the community.
+The following table lists the operating systems supported by the community.

 | GX Cloud                       | GX OSS                        |
 |--------------------------------|-------------------------------|